KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession11/prep-work.md

 5. Add a name for your workspace - it can be anything you like.
 You do not need a description, but feel free to add one if you like.

 6. Leave your workspace as **Public**.

-8. In the Clone from Git or Mercurial URL section, add the link to the GitHub repository that your team created in Step 4 above.
+7. In the Clone from Git or Mercurial URL section, add the link to the GitHub repository that your team created in Step 4 above.

+8. In the template section select the appropriate option (likely either HTML 5 or Node.js).

-8. Click on the **Create Workspace** button.
+9. Click on the **Create Workspace** button.

   Cloud9 will take a minute and create your workspace here.

-9. When the workspace opens, click on the small x on the right side of the tab that says `[M]/README.md` to clear your workspace.
+10. When the workspace opens, click on the small x on the right side of the tab that says `[M]/README.md` to clear your workspace.

-10. On the left side project pane, right click on the _client_ folder choose **Delete**.
-Then confirm Yes you want to continue.
-Repeat for the _package.json_, _README.md_, and _server.js_ files.

-9. We need to update the version of Node.js that Cloud9 uses by default.
+12. We need to update the version of Node.js that Cloud9 uses by default.
 We'll use a tool called **Node Version Manager** to use version 8.
 In the terminal section of your workspace (that's the bottom portion with the `~/worspace $` prompt), type: `nvm install 8`

   ![](assets/images/c9_terminal.png)